Justin Whitt, MD, FAAFP

 What separates the IU Health Ball Memorial Family Medicine Program is its overwhelmingly friendly and collegial atmosphere.
 I thoroughly enjoy coming to work and collaborating with all team members of the FMRC to practice full spectrum, patient-centered family medicine.
 I learn something new every single day.
 My professional interests include traditional full spectrum care, including endoscopy and obstetrics, and I also have a growing interest in international medicine after a memorable mission trip to Kenya in 2013.

-My wife, Ashley, and I have three girls who keep us busy!
-As a family, we enjoy walks in the neighborhood, building forts for a movie night, summer vacations to Kiawah Island in South Carolina, cooking and baking together, and helping make necklaces for my wife’s Etsy shop.
+My wife, Ashley, and I have five children, four daughters and a son, who keep us busy!
+As a family, we enjoy exploring the woods and creek on our property, building forts for a movie night, summer vacations to Kiawah Island in South Carolina, cooking and baking together, and riding bikes and playing basketball in the driveway.
 I also enjoy running, triathlons, golf and any…actually, most home improvement and building projects.

 Originally from Sarasota, Florida, I came to Indiana because of family ties and to attend Hanover College and then Indiana University School of Medicine.
 I decided early in my fourth year of medical school that I was staying in Indiana and fell in love with IU Health Ball Memorial FM Residency during a fourth-year rotation.
 I was impressed by the dedication and enthusiasm of the directors and the high quality of residents as well as the camaraderie that was shared.
 During my residency, I was active in community education and women’s health issues and served as chief resident during my third year.
 After graduation, I spent two years in private practice before being asked to return to the residency as an associate director.
 I have the best job in the world!
 I have been blessed to be part of such a committed, fun and inspiring group of colleagues & residents – I love coming to work every day!